Danny Bryant

 Danny Bryant (born 26 July 1980) is an English blues guitarist and singer-songwriter.
 He was born and grew up in Royston, Hertfordshire, England.
-At the age of 15, he began playing the guitar and became a professional guitar player at the age of 18.
+At the age of 14, he began playing the guitar and became a professional guitar player at the age of 18.
 Since then he has toured all over the world and appeared on bills alongside a number of notable artists such as Buddy Guy, Carlos Santana, Joe Cocker and Mick Taylor.

 Life and career

 RedEyeBand

 He formed Danny Bryant's RedEyeBand together with his father, Ken Bryant, on bass guitar.
-They toured and recorded together with drummer Trevor Barr until Ken's retirement in July 2013.
+They toured and recorded together with drummer Trevor Barr Superstar until Ken's retirement in July 2013.
 Bryant signed with the German-based label, Jazzhaus Records, in 2011 and went on the record his first live DVD/CD on 17 September 2011, titled Night Life – Live in Holland.
 2013 seen Bryant release his first studio album for Jazzhaus Records titled 'Hurricane'.
 As of 2013 the title 'Redeyeband' was dropped, and the band are now billed as 'Danny Bryant'.